ezsystems/commerce-documentation/docs/guide/one_page_forms/one_page_forms.md

     defaults: { _controller: SilversolutionsEshopBundle:Forms:forms }
 ```

-That's why when you call the url `/service/registration_private`.
+When you call the URL `/service/registration_private` the `FormsController::formsAction` method

-The *FormsController::formsAction* uses the forms configuration, that is mentioned in th example below.
+uses the forms configuration.

-#### Define another url for the form
+#### Define another URL for the form

-If you want to change the url for your specific usecase, you can define a new route for the *FormsController::formsAction.*
+If you want to change the URL for the form, define a new route for `FormsController::formsAction`.

-The parameter {formTypeResolver} still must be part of the url.
+The parameter `formTypeResolver` must still be part of the URL.

 ``` yaml
 test_project_forms: